 Training, qualifications & experience

-Alongside private practice, I volunteer for a local charity and work with organisations to support individuals emotional wellbeing.
+Alongside private practice, I volunteer for a local charity and work with a range of organisations to support people's emotional wellbeing.

 - Diploma in Therapeutic Counselling